hurricanemark/json-server/README.md

 Let's assume you have created a git branch to work on an assigned feature.
 We will skip that and jump right into this topic of subtask development.

+Your substask is to consume data return from some API calls.
+The returned data is in JSON format.

 There are two separate code bases in this repo.  `JSON_SERVER` and `CHARTS`.

 The first is a simplified backend server and the second is a browser (client) app.